 The Commission can collect, use and disclose private health information, if it is necessary to properly to deal with a complaint.
 If a complaint raises serious issues of public health or safety, the Commission can require private health records and information without the consent of the patient.

-Section 99B of the Health Care Complaints Act 1993 provides that the Commission may disclose information to courts, police, authorities regulating health practitioners and others where the public interest in disclosing the information outweighs the public interest in protecting the privacy of any person to whom the information relates.
+The Commission may disclose complaint related information to courts, the police, authorities regulating health practitioners and other bodies where the public interest in disclosing the information outweighs the public interest in protecting the privacy of any person to whom the information relates.

 Adobe Acrobat Reader is required to view PDF files (links shown with the icon).
 This is a free program available from the Adobe web site.

 Follow the download directions on the Adobe web site to get your copy of Adobe Acrobat Reader.